-Two killed after helicopter crash in Mexico
+Mexican officials' helicopter crashes, killing 2 on ground

-(CNN)A Mexican military helicopter crashed, killing two people on the ground in southeastern Mexico Friday night as authorities surveyed the damage caused by an earthquake, the country's interior ministry said.
+(CNN)A military helicopter carrying officials surveying earthquake damage crashed in southeastern Mexico on Friday night, killing two people on the ground, the interior ministry said.

-A magnitude 7.2 earthquake and a magnitude 5.8 aftershock -- both with epicenters in the state of Oaxaca -- struck the region Friday, the US Geological Survey reported.
+The 7.2-magnitude earthquake and a magnitude 5.8 aftershock -- both with epicenters in Oaxaca state -- struck the region Friday, the US Geological Survey reported.

-Mexico's Interior Minister, Alfonso Navarrete Prida, and Oaxaca's governor, Alejandro Murat, were flying near the quake's epicenters Friday, evaluating the damage when the helicopter crashed.
-Both men survived and they only suffered "slight concussions," the Interior Ministry tweeted.
+Mexico's Interior Minister, Alfonso Navarrete Prida, and Oaxaca's governor, Alejandro Murat, were flying near the epicenters to evaluate the damage when the helicopter crashed.
+Both men survived and only suffered "slight concussions," the Interior Ministry tweeted.

 "We continue to evaluate the severity of those injured," the statement added.